City Guide for: Commewijne, Suriname

 Paramaribo City Tour

-Explore the vibrant capital city of Suriname!
-Paramaribo is a UNESCO World Heritage site, boasting a unique blend of Dutch colonial architecture and South American charm.
-Wander through Independence Square, admire the Presidential Palace, and visit the iconic St. Peter and Paul Cathedral, a stunning wooden structure.
-Don't forget to experience the bustling Central Market for a taste of local life and flavors.
+Explore the vibrant capital city of Suriname, a UNESCO World Heritage site.
+Paramaribo boasts a unique blend of Dutch colonial architecture and South American charm.
+Wander through Independence Square, visit the Presidential Palace, and admire the St. Peter and Paul Cathedral, one of the largest wooden structures in the Americas.
+Don't miss the bustling Central Market for a taste of local life and flavors.

 Travel Time

-Approximately 1-1.5 hours by car and ferry (depending on ferry schedule).
+Approximately 1-1.5 hours by car or bus from Commewijne

 Activities